lurnfx/SPPUCRUDAPP/README.md

 Spring Boot CRUD Application</br>
-This is a sample Spring Boot application that demonstrates how to perform CRUD (Create, Read, Update, Delete) <br>
+This is a sample Spring Boot application that demonstrates how to perform CRUD (Create, Read, Update, Delete) </br>
-operations using/
+operations using</br>
-STS 4/
+STS 4</br>
-Postman 12/
+Postman 12</br>
-Java 8/
+Java 8</br>
-Lombok library/
+Lombok library</br>
-and other tools./
+and other tools.</br>
-The application is designed to manage the admission process of an educational institution./
+The application is designed to manage the admission process of an educational institution.</br>

-Prerequisites
+Prerequisites</br>
-To run this application, you need to have the following installed:
+To run this application, you need to have the following installed:</br>

-Java 8 or higher/
+Java 8 or higher</br>
-STS 4 or any other IDE of your choice/
+STS 4 or any other IDE of your choice</br>
-Postman 12 or any other API development tool/
+Postman 12 or any other API development tool</br>
-Lombok library/
+Lombok library</br>